WordPress SEO Checklist – 45 Tips to Increase Traffic by 571% in 13 Months

 Meta descriptions have no effect on your WordPress SEO when it comes to rankings.
 However, meta descriptions do affect your CTR.
 A better-written meta description can entice the user to click on your post instead of the one above or below it in SERPs.
 And it has been said, the higher CTR you have, the more relevant Google will deem your data, and rank you higher.
 So in a sense, meta descriptions could effect your rankings.
 But not in the traditional sense.
 You can set your meta description manually in the Yoast SEO plugin.

 Previously there was a 156 character limit.
-However, Google updated this as of December 2017 to 320 characters.
-Check out the impact of the new snippet length.
+Google updated this as of December 2017 to 320 characters, but then reverted the changed back to 150 and 170 characters.
 Anything over that might not be visible in SERPs.
 They are really limited by pixels now, but Yoast SEO uses characters which is a close approximation.